-Melondthera fixed her gaze on the son; her expression unchanged “Jaron, magic is not something to be taken lightly for one's amusement.”
-She paused as Jaron face turned red.
+She fixed her gaze on the son; her expression unchanged “Jaron, magic is not something to be taken lightly for one's amusement.”
+Melondthera paused as Jaron face turned red.
 “It is a tool that has many uses.
-It can heal or used as a weapon to hurt and kill.”
+It can heal or can be used as a weapon to injure and kill amongst other things.”
 Once more, she paused, leaning over her expression, becoming deadly serious.
 “An inexperienced mage can unintentionally kill anyone close as well his or herself.
 Even an experienced magic practitioner like myself has to be careful, one mistake, and I could level this keep to the ground killing everyone, including myself.”

 The room fell silent as the baron, his wife, son and captain stared at Melondthera in shock.

-The baron coughed breaking the silence, “Surely you jest?”
-The baron began, but he could see by her expression she was serious.
+The room fell silent as the baron, his wife, son and captain stared at Melondthera in shock.
+The baron coughed, breaking the silence, “Surely you jest?”
+He could see by her expression; however she was serious.
 “That much power?”
-He stared at Melondthera his ruddy face turning pale.
+His ruddy complexion turning pale as he stared stony-faced at Melondthera

 “Well, maybe a little exaggerated, but don’t worry, my lady rarely makes mistakes.”
 Anson put in with a cheeky grin.
-The good-humoured mood restored thanks to Anson Andry.
-The good-humoured mood restored thanks again to Anson Andry.
+The good-humoured mood restored thanks to Anson Andry/.

 “I thank you, baron, but is that is necessary?”